 Foxes, porcupines and tortoises at the Tellaro Estuary

 First, a refinery was to be built.
-Following protests, plans for a large holiday resort were then developed.
+Following protests, plans for a large holiday resort were developed.
 Eventually, however, the 1,450-hectare wetland was declared a nature reserve in 1983.
 Dotted with small lakes and coastal dunes it is home to foxes, rabbits, porcupines and tortoises.
 For migratory birds it is one of the most important resting places in the Mediterranean.
-In the summer the sandy beach to the south of the Tellaro estuary is a popular seaside resort of the local people.
+In the summer the sandy beach to the south of the Tellaro estuary is a popular seaside resort for the locals.
 Of interest is the Torre Sveva, a fortified tower from the 15th century.

 Baroque city and UNESCO World Heritage Site